19th Century UK Periodicals (Gale) -

 Job & Career Accelerator -

 An online resource to help you explore different occupations and to find jobs in your field.
 It also includes tools to help you with resumes, cover letters and interviews.
-Use your Learning Express login if you already have one.
+You will need to create a login if you do not already have one.

 Journal Citations Report - Journal performance metrics offer a systematic, objective means to critically evaluate the world’s leading journals.